 The Rory Peck Trust encourages all freelancers to undertake appropriate training, particularly when working from or travelling to a hostile environment.

 What is the difference between safety and security?

 Although we often use the words ‘safety’ and ‘security’ interchangeably, they have different meanings in this context.
 Safety refers to protection against accidental or unintended incidences, threats or dangers; for example, wearing safety equipment/clothing while filming in a hostile environment.
 Security refers to the protection of individuals or organisations against intentional or deliberate threats or dangers.

 Why should I take safety & security training?

 Safety awareness and best practice

 The key components of safety training are safety awareness and how to assess threats and mitigate risks.
 Courses tend to be very practical, providing examples of important safety practices and tips that can help you and your colleagues to operate in hostile environments and conflict zones.
 No safety training can eliminate danger or threats, but it can help you to better understand how to manage and reduce risk.

-Many news organisations require you to have hostile environment training before they will commission a piece, so it is useful to have safety training before you pitch a project.
+Many organisations require you to have hostile environment training before they will commission a piece, so it is useful to have safety training before you pitch a project.
+Insurance providers will also require appropriate training for the assignment to provide cover.
 Undertaking a course in advance will emphasise your professionalism, showing that you understand the risks of working in a hostile environment and that you are taking as many steps as possible to minimise risk.
 It’s important that you check with both the media outlet and the training provider that the course you are planning on taking meets the organisations’ criteria.